ISAITB/docs-itb-ta/source/executeTests/index.rst

 Execute tests
 =============

-Executing conformance tests is the reason your community is using the test bed.
+Executing conformance tests is the reason your community is using the Test Bed.
 Considering that test cases are linked to your system by means of conformance statements, the first step before executing a test is to visit a :ref:`conformance statement's detail screen <manage_your_conformance_statements__view_a_conformance_statements_details>`.
 This screen is the place where you input required configuration and are provided with the controls to execute one or more tests.